 This Frigid wife views sex as a dirty activity that is a necessary evil for conceiving children.
 She has no desire to be touched in a sexual way or to touch her husband in a sexual way.
 If her husband presses her for sexual relations outside the context of trying to conceive a child she may reluctantly and grudgingly agree to do this “dirty” act with him.
 But she will have a nasty look on her face and be lifeless as he has sex with her.

 The Submissive Wife

 The Submissive wife has regular sexual relations with her husband whenever he desires it because she believes God tells her to and she believes this will help keep him from sexual temptation.
 But she views sex from the female perspective as more of a “receptive” position.
-She does not take any proactive steps to sexually arouse her husband or seduce her husband.
+She does not take any proactive steps to sexually arouse her husband or ravish her husband.
 She may actually enjoy sex sometimes with her husband but never enough to want to initiate it with him – she always waits for him to initiate sex.